-- o Inhalation treatments. - o Rectally administered diazepam for seizures. - o Subcutaneous injections for medications other than insulin and auto-injection epinephrine. - Medication administered via feeding tube.
+- Inhalation treatments. - Rectally administered diazepam for seizures. - Subcutaneous injections for medications other than insulin and auto-injection epinephrine. - Medication administered via feeding tube.

 Licensing staff will seek guidance about any medication that does not clearly fall into one of the above two categories.